fredriknk/uPLC-Relay/README.md

 ESP micro PLC the size of a post stamp.
 Hopefully this will be the start of a series of a mesh capable miniature programmable logic controllers.

-The uPLC-relay version  has two small signal relay module utilizing an [ESP-32-C3](./DOCUMENTATION/esp-12f_product_specification_en.pdf) wifi, bluetooth module for communication and MCU, and has two 2.5-25V inputs, two 25v, 100/50ma high speed open drain output through a [TBD062003](./DOCUMENTATION/2304140030_TOSHIBA-TBD62003AFWG_C114084.pdf) DMOS transistor array ic.
+The uPLC-relay version  has two small signal relay module utilizing an [ESP-32-C3](./DOCUMENTATION/esp-12f_product_specification_en.pdf) wifi, bluetooth module for communication and MCU, it has a 0-24V buck regulator, has two 2.5-25V inputs, two 25v, 100/50ma high speed open drain output through a [TBD062003](./DOCUMENTATION/2304140030_TOSHIBA-TBD62003AFWG_C114084.pdf) DMOS transistor array ic.
 And two relay outputs are capable of driving around 25V 500ma.

 Thanks to [u/PricelessToolkit/ESPClicker](https://github.com/PricelessToolkit/ESPClicker) for inspiration.